anedyaio/anedya-camera-livestream-example/README.md

 ## 📺 Playback and Control

 After the first segment is finalized, a timeline scrubber appears in the viewer.
 Drag it to seek into recorded footage.
 The Pi streams frames from the MP4 files directly using the same WebRTC connection by switching the frames it yields; no upload or cloud storage involved.

+Gaps in the timeline (e.g. the Pi was offline) show a "No recording available" placeholder frame until the next available segment.

 ---